Contact Information:

 UC Davis Medical Center PGY2 Cardiology Residency Learning Experiences:

 The residency learning experiences will primarily be divided into block rotations and longitudinal learning experiences.
-The majority of rotations will be 4 weeks in duration.
-Rotation schedules will be determined based on availability and resident interests and will be designed to include all required CAGOs as well as a variety of clinical experiences and environments.
-Rotation schedules will be adjusted and updated quarterly, in conjunction with preparing the updated development plan.
+The majority of rotations will be a month long in duration.
+Rotation schedules will be determined based on availability and resident interests and designed to include all required CAGOs and a variety of clinical experiences and environments.
+Rotation schedules will be adjusted and updated quarterly in conjunction with preparing the updated development plan.

 Required Learning Experiences |